oat9002/auto-compound/README.md

 ## Development in local

 Environment is defined in `mode.conf`.
 Default is `production`.
-It will read from `.env`.
-Otherwise, it will read from `.dev.env` instead.
+It will read from your environment variable.
+Otherwise, it will read from `.env` instead.

 ## How to generate pancake contract interface